Developing a plan of management for Callan Park – what we heard

 Community insights shaping our planning

-To inform our planning, Greater Sydney Parklands invited community and stakeholders to have their say in the development of a new plan of management for Callan Park through a range of engagement opportunities between April and 30 June 2024.
+To inform our planning, we invited community and stakeholders to have their say in the development of the first plan of management for Callan Park through a range of engagement opportunities between April and 30 June 2024.

-Our engagement was seeking to understand what the community values about Callan Park and what opportunities there are for the future.
+The purpose of our engagement was to understand what the community values about Callan Park and identify opportunities for the future.

-The engagement process and was developed in line with Greater Sydney Parkland’s Consultation and Engagement Framework
+The engagement process was developed in line with Greater Sydney Parkland’s Consultation and Engagement Framework.

 Communicating opportunities to provide input

-To ensure we heard a diverse range of insights from community and stakeholders, Greater Sydney Parklands widely promoted the opportunity for people to have their say to inform a draft plan of management for Callan Park.
-Throughout the engagement period there were:
+To ensure we heard a diverse range of insights from community and stakeholders, we widely promoted opportunities for people to have their say and help inform the draft plan of management for Callan Park.
+During the engagement period there were:

 • 3,565 webpage views